phalcon/documentation/docs/events.md

 ## Introspection

-`getListeners()` and `hasListeners()` both require an event type, so they can only confirm what you already suspect. `getEventTypes()` supplies the missing half: the types that currently have at least one listener attached.
+`getListeners()` and `hasListeners()` both require an event type, so they can only confirm what you already suspect. `getListenerMap()` supplies the missing half: every type that currently has at least one listener, mapped to that type's listeners.

 ```php
 <?php